Wolfram Language Paclet Repository

 Quasi-probability Representations

-Two phase space quasi-probability representations are included Wigner and HusimiQ , which are used extensively in quantum mechanics and quantum optics.
-They are calculated numerically in a grid of phase space points and an interpolating function is returned.
-Glauber representation is not included because for a general state is not feasible to implement a numerical algorithm , due to the singularities of this representation.
+Two phase-space quasi-probability representations are included: Wigner and HusimiQ.
+They are used extensively in quantum mechanics and quantum optics.
+Each is computed numerically on a grid of phase-space points and returns an interpolating function.
+Glauber representation is not included because, for a general state, a stable numerical algorithm is not feasible due to highly singular behavior.

 Examples